 Other people on the street were turning up their collars or dodging into doorways to avoid the downpour.
 Katie ambled along enjoying the dryness of her umbrella.
 But as she was passing the mobile phone store, a man barged into her.

-“Oy, you could say ‘sorry’, or ‘excuse me!’” exclaimed Katie.
+“Oi, you could say ‘sorry’, or ‘excuse me!’” exclaimed Katie.
 The man turned around and stared at her blankly like she wasn’t there.

 Katie continued home, but it wasn’t long before she collided with a traffic warden and then was nearly run over by a woman with a pram.

-“Aren’t people rude these days?” thought Katie, “It’s just a little bit of rain.
+“Aren’t people rude these days?” thought Katie.
+“It’s just a little bit of rain.
 They are all in such a hurry, you would think they were all running away from a rampaging elephant or something.”

 As she stepped through the door of the house, she half closed the umbrella, meaning to leave it in the hallway to dry off.
 And that was when she noticed something very peculiar about it.
 Because, until the umbrella snapped shut, she couldn’t see it.
-And then, when it went “click”, it appeared again.
+And then, when it went “click,” it appeared again.

 “I’m going to have fun with this.”

 The next morning promised a bright and sunny day – but all the same, Katie took her umbrella with her to school.
-She hung it up on her peg in the cloakroom, but then she thought:

 “I think it will be Annabelle McTabith, because although she’s not beautiful like most stars, she’s got an amazing singing voice.”